Wagner Murals: Murals of Teotihuacan

 Another predominant theme represented in a number of the Wagner Murals is the image of a figure wearing a three-tassel headdress.
 Thought to be connected with independent collections called the St. Louis and San Francisco Collections respectively, these figures are presumed to be originally found in Techinantila compound of Teotihuacán.
 Additional figures of similar form and colorations are found in the Houston and Milwaukee Collections.
 All of the figures are facing to the right and disks are placed at regular intervals above the depictions.
 If the proportions of this room were equivalent to those found in Teopancaxco (9mx3.4m), then this mural would have contained 20 figures surrounding the room, possibly led by the Storm God.
 Additionally, various glyphs under many of these tasseled headdresses may denote the individual names with which they are associated.
 As there are no discernible borders at the corners where the mural would be adjoined, these figures are thought to have been read continuously as one viewed them from wall to wall.
 A border of footprints along the top of the mural pieces helps to strengthen this notion.

 While the figures in this particular group seem to represent specific people or deities in Teotihuacán, the three-tassel headdress also seems to become a symbol for the people themselves.
 In distant areas like Tikal, for example, this three-tassel motif also shows up.
 On Stela 31 there is a depiction of what may be a military figure with a shield that is adorned with this very symbol.
 On a further note, the Storm God is always shown with the tassel headdress.
 Additionally, there are connections of the headdress to Great Goddess as seen in the Tetitla compound.
 This helps to show how these murals, while out of context, can help growing scholarship on interpretation.
-These murals could aide in Pasztory's notion of the transition in Teotihuacán culture.
+These murals could aid in Pasztory's notion of the transition in Teotihuacán culture.
 In the time of the Wagner Murals, iconography was used denote communal ideology and individual identification as well.